forta-network/starter-kits/scam-detector-py/README.md

 - SCAM-DETECTOR-RAKE-TOKEN
   - Fired when a contract with a rake is identified

+- SCAM-DETECTOR-IMPERSONATING-TOKEN
+  - Fired when a token contract has been identified that is impersonating a known established token (e.g. USDC or USDT)

 - SCAM-DETECTOR-ADDRESS-POISONING or SCAM-DETECTOR-ADDRESS-POISONER
   - Fired when alert combination is observed that points to address poisoning attack